-Effective and Compassionate Clinical Work for Gender-Expansive Children, Teens and Families
+Effective and Compassionate Clinical Work for Transgender and Nonbinary Children, Teens and Families

 Trainer: Susan Landon, MA, LMFT

-We are excited to announce “Effective and Compassionate Clinical Work with Gender Expansive Children, Teens, and Families.”
-This 8 week professional training (16 hours) is designed to equip you in your clinical and case management work with gender-expansive youth and families.
+We are excited to announce “Effective and Compassionate Clinical Work with Transgender and Nonbinary Children, Teens, and Families.”
+This 8 week professional training (16 hours) is designed to equip you in your clinical and case management work with transgender and nonbinary youth and families.

 - A second noteworthy aspect of this training is the small group aspect, providing a more intimate setting for training and discussion.
 Program capped at 16 participants.